-There are two entrances for Pinnacles National Park: the East Entrance and the West Entrance.
+There are two entrances to Pinnacles National Park: the East Entrance and the West Entrance.
 It’s important to know that you cannot drive through the park from one entrance to the other.
 When planning your Pinnacles day trip, make sure to choose the entrance based on what you want to do once you arrive.

 Pinnacles East Entrance Highlights

 The Park’s East Entrance is the most accessible for visitors coming from the Bay Area.
 It’s the easiest way to access the Bear Gulch Cave, Reservoir, and Rim Trail Loop.

 If you plan to stay more than one day, the campground in the East Entrance is the only lodging option in the park.
-The park’s main visitor center, gift shop, and a small market area near the campground area near the entrance.
+The park’s main visitor center, gift shop, and a small market are next to the campground area near the entrance.

 Pinnacles West Entrance Highlights

 The Park’s West Entrance is the most accessible for visitors from Monterey.
 This entrance is open for day use only, so don’t come this way if you’re looking for the campground.

 You’ll want to use the West Entrance to access the Balconies Cave and Jawbone Trail.
 It has a new visitor contact station, but overall you’ll find fewer amenities near this park entrance.